 Prescriptive Chatbots

 As the name suggests, these bots take it another step further.
 In addition to answering the patient’s questions, prescriptive chatbots offer actual medical advice based on the information provided by the user.
-To do that, the application must employ NLP algorithms and have the latest knowledge base to draw insights from.
+To do that, the application must employ NLP algorithms and have the latest knowledge base to draw insights.

 Chatbot use cases in healthcare

 Let’s take a moment to look at the areas of healthcare where custom medical chatbots have proved their worth.
-Hopefully, you’ll find a use case that best fits your facility’s profile.
-Prepare to be surprised because modern chatbots can do a lot.

 Assess symptoms and suggest a diagnosis